powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.6.00 New: -Download Playlist added to Yt-dlp Menu

+        With options:  -Add  -Remove  -Info  -Download
+                        Yt-dlp video quality is set to best video with best audio

+        Add: Default Directory   5 - Download Playlist  for the download playlist feature.

+        Add: Index Date: added to Playlist Find

+        Change: Directory at last exit changed from 5 to 6

+        Change: Last Run: changed to Index Date: in Settings

+        Change: Play Clipboard with url.
+If Yt-dlp deosn't extract a filename in 7 seconds it times out.
+                This change was made for when yt-dlp hangs on trying to get a name from a bad url.

+        Note: New feature was first named Download Channel and then renamed to Download Playlist before release.

 ###  v5.5.19 Add: Line number added to Resume: in -View Playlist